doz-a/giphy/README.md

--Giphys populate in still mode, and can move between the still and animated states on click -All Giphys are rated PG or under, max of 10 giphys -Each click of a different button empties the gif div, then repopulates with the new button
+-Giphys populate in still mode, and can move between the still and animated states on click -All Giphys are rated PG or under, max of 10 giphys -Each click of a different button empties the gif div, then repopulates with the new button -Turkey button has a really funny 1st gif just in time for thanksgiving ahaha

 Copyright: None